Abortion in Taiwan: History

 The law in general has been seen as an indirect legalization of abortion on request due to the vague nature of its prose.
 The last condition has become the most common way to seek an abortion in Taiwan due to its ease of invocation, with some anti-abortion activists citing it as an obstacle to tightening restrictions on the procedure.
 The law's focus on eugenics, seen by the direct translation of the Chinese name being the "Eugenic Health Law", has continued to be criticized by feminists as discriminatory and lacking commitment to women's reproductive rights, as abortion is still technically criminalized by the penal code despite being legally accessible, and there are restrictions placed on married women and minors, who require spousal and parental consent in most cases.
-As of June 2022, Taiwan is one of eleven countries that requires spousal consent for abortion.
+As of August 2026, Taiwan is one of ten countries that requires spousal consent for abortion.

 The legislation was amended in 2009, with a provision that would have introduced mandatory counseling and a six-day waiting period being rejected amid pushback from women's rights activists.
 Religious groups attempted to reintroduce the stipulation in 2019 but failed to get enough support to put the issue on the ballot.
 In 2023, after continuing efforts from feminist organizations, an amendment abolishing the spousal consent requirement, modifying the minor consent process to be in line with the Convention on the Elimination of All Forms of Discrimination Against Women and renaming the legislation to the "Fertility Health Law" (生育保健法) was drafted, but is yet to be finalized by the Executive Yuan.

 Unlike other countries, there is not a major debate over abortion in Taiwan; anti-abortion movements were largely "nonexistent" before 2002 and rose in the mid-2000s to support the proposal of mandatory counseling and waiting.
 However, stigma over underage pregnancy and issues with accessing abortion for minors has stimulated a belief in "fetus ghosts", considered a version of the Japanese concept of mizuko kuyō that gained popularity in Taiwan as a reaction the broadened availability of abortion.
 Thus, some teenagers have conducted Buddhist and Taoist post-abortion rituals to bless the fetus after the abortion to reduce the parent's guilt and karma, sparking varied responses from the religious establishment for the practice.